 In 4:2:2 sampling, each of the two chroma arrays has the same height and half the width of the luma array.

 In 4:4:4 sampling, each of the two chroma arrays has the same height and width as the luma array.

+[Ed.
+Note: Should we also define the separate colour plane case?]

 8.x Chroma location